MohamedAliMerali/react-course-part2-starter/Notes/01 - React Query - Part-1 Querying data.md

 but why using it? let's see...

-This is how we typically fetch data from the back end in a React application.
+This is how we typically fetch data from the back-end in a React application.
 There are a number of problems in this implementation!

 ```tsx
 useEffect(() => {